microsoft/coyote/docs/_learn/resources/StyleGuide.md

 **Use present-tense verbs.** Present-tense verbs indicate the action is happening now, like _is_ and _open_.
-Avoid _will, was,_ and verbs ending in _–ed,_ which indicate that text isn't in the present tense. .
+Avoid _will, was,_ and verbs ending in _–ed,_ which indicate that text isn't in the present
+tense:

 - **Instead of:** The predict function will return an array.
 - **Use:** The predict function returns an array.

-**Be direct.** Write simple statements of fact (called the indicative mood) or use direct commands (called imperative mood) for procedures and instructions.
+**Be direct.** Write simple statements of fact (called the indicative mood) or use direct commands (called imperative mood) for procedures and instructions:

 - **Instead of:** Next, we will copy the file to the Raspberry Pi.
 OR You should copy the files to your Raspberry Pi.